TotallyInformation/web-components/docs/ideas.md

 Note that some of these might not even be possible.

-### `show-var` Version of uib-var

-* Shows content from a JavaScript variable.
-* Possibly allows dynamic overrides of attributes.
-* Test with component version text.

 ### `light-switch` - on/off, level, colour.
 Location.

 ### `layout-area` - Switch between a few core layouts such as blog & dash